 On the other hand, they are a bargain compared to the price of Savannah cats which can command prices above $30,000!

-Price Differences Between an Adult Siamese Cat and Kitten
+Price Difference Between Adult Siamese Cats and Kitten

 It will not surprise you to know that kittens typically sell for more money than adult cats.